IDCI-Consulting/AdminGeneratorBundle/README.md

 To install this bundle please follow the next steps:

-First add the dependencie to your `composer.json` file:
+First add the dependencies to your `composer.json` file:

     "require": {
         ...
         "pagerfanta/pagerfanta":           "dev-master",
-        "white-october/pagerfanta-bundle": "dev-master"
+        "white-october/pagerfanta-bundle": "dev-master",
         "idci/admin-generator-bundle":     "dev-master"
     },